Jiggins/mu-cs401-f2015/lecture-01.md

 ===========

 * Soon we'll get an assignment.
-* Grade each others (double blind) to make a sparse matrix.
+* Grade each others' (double blind) to make a sparse matrix.
 * Use this as a dataset for some interesting problems.